 Relevant legislation and the Community Pharmacy Code of Practice are available on the ACT Legislation Register.

-For more information about community pharmacy inspections, please contact the Pharmaceutical Services section of the HPS on 02 5124 9208 or email@example.com.
+Please contact the Pharmaceutical Service section of the Health Protection Service (HPS) on 02 5124 9208 or email@example.com for more information.

 Please apply online for a Community Pharmacy Licence under the Public Health Act 1997.

 The fees for a Community Pharmacy Licence are as follows:

 - renewal of licence (annual) fee - $673

 - transfer of ownership fee - $403